Is autonomous acreage mowing worth it on a 2.5–10 acre property?

 An honest decision document has to include the no-cases.
 The AutoAcre Buy + Manage offer is probably wrong for you if:

-- Your property has terrain we can't safely mow.
-The PANDAG G1 handles up to 38° slopes, which covers virtually any Northern Rivers acreage, but extreme features (cliffs, wet drops, dense rocky outcrops) become exclusion zones and may shrink mowable area below 4 acres.
+• Your property has terrain we can't safely mow.
+The commercial-grade autonomous mower handles up to 38° slopes, which covers virtually any Northern Rivers acreage, but extreme features (cliffs, wet drops, dense rocky outcrops) become exclusion zones and may shrink mowable area below 2.5 acres.

 If you're still deciding

-The fastest way to convert this from a paper analysis to a real decision is to book the on-site demo.
-AutoAcre brings the PANDAG G1 to your property, runs it on your actual terrain, and you see firsthand whether it handles the slope, the grass type and the boundary complexity of your specific block.
+The fastest way to convert this from a paper analysis to a real decision is to join the launch list.
+AutoAcre brings the commercial-grade autonomous mower to your property, runs it on your actual terrain, and you see firsthand whether it handles the slope, the grass type and the boundary complexity of your specific block.
 The demo fee credits to your first month if you proceed.

-If you'd rather see the numbers for your own acreage first, the quote calculator live-updates your year 1 outlay, 8-year total and net savings versus a fortnightly contractor across the 4–10 acre range.
+If you'd rather see the numbers for your own acreage first, the Cost Calculator live-updates your year 1 outlay, 8-year total and net savings versus a fortnightly contractor across the 2.5–10 acre range.

 Related